FarsetLabs/member-handbook/policies/financial_management.md

+---
+layout: default
+title: Financial Management
+parent: Policies
+---

 # Financial Planning and Management

 Last Updated: **NOT CURRENTLY RATIFIED  POLICY OF FARSET LABS**

 Next Review: **NOT CURRENTLY RATIFIED  POLICY OF FARSET LABS**

-Designated Finance Lead: Dylan Wylie, dylan@farsetlabs.org.uk
+Designated Finance Lead: Andrew Bolster <treasurer@farsetlabs.org.uk>

 ## Financial Records and Accounts

 1. Financial records must be kept so that:

    - The organisation meets its legal and other statutory obligations, such as Charity Acts, Her Majesty's Revenue & Customs and common law.
    - The trustees have proper financial control of the organisation.
    - The organisation meets the contractual obligations and requirements of funders, donors, and the commuity writ large

 2. The books of accounts must include:

    - A cashbook analysing all the transactions appearing on the bank accounts
    - A petty cash book if cash payments are being made (NB; Farset Labs does not currently operate a petty cash book but the trustees may at any point choose to temporarily use one).
    - Inland Revenue deduction cards P11 (if registered for PAYE)